PATRIOT DAY | SEPTEMBER 11

 - 9:37 AM EDT – American Airlines Flight #77 crashes into the Pentagon

 - 9:59 AM EDT – World Trade Center South Tower Collapses

 - 10:03 AM EDT – United Airlines Flight #93 crashes in Shanksville, PA

 - 10:28 AM EDT – World Trade Center North Tower Collapses

-- Volunteer – Help an organization that has meaning to you.
+- Volunteer – While remembering the day, help an organization with meaning to you.
 Improve the lives of others and the world around you.
 Spread kindness.
-Offer the hope and skills you have to others who need it most.
+Offer them hope.
+Share your skills with those who need them most.

 Use #PatriotDay or #NeverForget to post on social media and show your support.

 - September 13, 2001 – In the immediate aftermath of the terrorist attacks, President George W. Bush proclaimed Friday, September 14, 2001, as a National Day of Prayer and Remembrance for the Victims of the Terrorist Attacks on September 11, 2001.